The Shootist: Plot

 Books asks Gillom to visit three men with violent reputations: Mike Sweeney, the aging outlaw brother of a man Books killed in self-defense; Jack Pulford, the faro dealer at the Metropole saloon, a deadly crack shot; and Jay Cobb, Gillom's boss.
 He is to tell each that Books will be at the Metropole at 11:00 am on January 29, his birthday.
 On the morning of that day, the headstone arrives.
 It includes Books' death year as 1901, but with no month or day.
-Books gives Gillom his beloved horse, bids farewell to Bond, and then boards a trolley for the saloon.
+Books gives Gillom his beloved horse, Dollar, bids farewell to Bond, and then boards a trolley for the saloon.

 Books enters the saloon to find the three men at different tables.
 Books orders a drink, toasting his birthday and his three guests.
-Cobb, Sweeney, and Pulford each try to kill Books.
+Sweeney, Cobb, and Pulford separately each try to kill Books.
 Despite being shot in the arm, he kills them.
 A crowd gathers in the street, having heard the gunshots.
 Gillom arrives and warns Books too late, as the Metropole's bartender shoots Books in the back, mortally wounding him.
 Gillom takes up Books' gun and kills the bartender.
 Realizing what he has done, Gillom throws the gun away.
 Books smiles before dying, approving of Gillom choosing not to follow his ways.
-Gillom then covers the body with his coat and walks outside to his waiting mother before they walk away.
+Dr. Hostetler arrives and views the scene as Gillom covers Books' body with his coat.
+Gillom walks silently past the doctor, and outside to his waiting mother.